A great tarp, though a little on the minimalist side.

 - Ridgeline guyline comes a little too short to be useful

-The Hammock Tarp is made of Ultra-Sil Nano 15D Nylon fabric, which provides a high strength-to-weight performance, and measures 11ft 10in x 9ft 2in.
-Two tie out points are provided on one side of the tarp for enhanced performance in wind or wind driven weather, and for weight savings the opposite side is a narrower cut that tapers to a point with only one tie out.
+The Hammock Tarp is made of Ultra-Sil Nano 15D Nylon fabric, which provides a high strength-to-weight performance, and measures 11 feet 10 inches by 9 feet 2 inches.
+Two tie-out points are provided on one side of the tarp for enhanced performance in wind or wind driven weather, and for weight savings the opposite side is a narrower cut that tapers to a point with only one tie out.
 All seams are properly sealed, and I had zero leakage throughout my testing period.

 In a light or moderate rain the tarp is more than adequate.
 It is only in regards to wind driven weather where setup is critical for adequate protection.
 The side that tapers to a point does leave some area exposed, and with even a light blowing rain you can get a little spray inside the covered area.

-The tarp does come with guy line included on all tie outs.
+The tarp comes with guy line included on all tie outs.
 However, in my opinion, the ridge line cords should be significantly longer.
 They were several feet too short to hang between two moderate to large diameter trees approximately 13 feet apart.

 The length for all other ground level tie outs was more than adequate.
 Tensioners on guy lines are easy to use and hold strong.
 I left the tarp rigged for the a stretch of 17 days in which I only had to adjust the tarp tension after the first day, and I suspect that was from the new silnylon stretching a bit.